CS467-S24-TravelPlanner/TripXP/backend/README.md

 }
 ```

-#### Read All Existing Trips
+#### Read All Existing For the Authenticate User

-- To read all existing Trip(s), send a GET request using the path '/trip.
+- To read all existing Trip(s) for the user based on the JWT, send a GET request using the path '/trip.
-- TODO: this will ultimately be all existing Trip belonging to the current user!
+- The request must include the JWT of the user associated with the trips in the authorization header.
 - A 200 status code, status bool, and the retrieved data will be returned upon success.
 - A 500 status code, status bool, and error message is returned upon error.